PrivaLog: a privacy-aware logic programming language

 \paragraph{Limitations} Similarly to Datalog, there are certain additional constraints set on an input program.

-\begin{enumerate} \item The program is stratified, i.e. IDB relations can be ordered in such a way that the body of the rules corresponding to the $i$-th relation may only contain $j$-th relations for $j \leq i$.
-This is a quite standard constraint on Datalog programs~\cite{SEKI1991107}. \item Negations are not allowed in front of formulae containing IDB predicates.
-This is a more strict constraint that the standard Datalog assumption which requires that the body of the rules corresponding to the $i$-th relation may only contain negations of $j$-th relations for $j < i$.
+\begin{enumerate} \item \textit{The program is stratified}, i.e. IDB relations can be ordered in such a way that the body of the rules corresponding to the $i$-th relation may only contain $j$-th relations for $j \leq i$.
+This is a quite standard constraint on Datalog programs~\cite{SEKI1991107}, which allows to apply certain logic derivation strategies. \item \textit{Safety.} Every variable that appears in the rule head must also appear in the rule body.
+Every variable that appears in a negated atom must also appear in a positive atom.
+This is a quite standard constraint on Datalog programs~\cite{Groiss93aformal}. \item \textit{Negations are not allowed in front of formulae containing IDB predicates.} This is a more strict constraint than the standard Datalog assumption which requires that the body of the rules corresponding to the $i$-th relation may only contain negations of $j$-th relations for $j < i$.
 In particular, we only allow $j = 0$, i.e. a negated relation can only be an EDB relation. \end{enumerate}